Ottawa Branch Library

-Searchable Library Catalog Now you can search the Library catalog using keywords.
+Searchable Library Catalogue Now you can search the Library catalogue using keywords.

 For current information about the City of Ottawa Archives including operation hours, please refer to their website.

-The Ottawa Branch has donated a Canon M300 II microfilm / microfiche reader to the City of Ottawa Archives.
-It is available to members of the archive’s staff and the public.
-It is equipped with a computer to allow the electronic copying of any microfilm image.
-In order to copy an image you’ll need to bring a blank CD or a Jump Drive (USB Drive).
+The Ottawa Branch has donated a microfilm / microfiche reader to the City of Ottawa Archives and it is available for researching the microfilm / microfiche resources available in the Reference Room.
+It is equipped with a computer which allows you to electronically copy the images you need onto a Jump Drive (USB Drive) that you need to bring with you when you visit the Reference Room.
 There is no internet access for this machine so you cannot email a copy to yourself.
-A volunteer is usually available if you need help using the reader and make copies.
+A volunteer or staff member is available if you need help using the reader or making copies.

-The library has a growing collection of over 5,000 catalogued items: including books, articles, maps, scrapbooks, family bible entries, lodge records, pedigree charts, many genealogical periodicals, a name index, IGI microfiche, and other genealogical holdings.
+Our collection currently contains over 9,000 items and is growing.
+This includes books, articles, maps, scrapbooks, family bible entries, lodge records, pedigree charts, numerous genealogical periodicals, a name index, IGI microfiche and other genealogical holdings.

-NOTE: Due to copyright laws we will not accept requests to copy publications in our library holdings.
-If you need copies of any material, contact the original author or publisher.
+NOTE: Due to copyright laws, we do not accept requests to copy publications in our holdings.
+If you need copies of any material, contact the author or publisher.